ditwrd/setunggal/README.md

-# setunggal
+# Setunggal

-Setup docker swarm and deploy apps in second
+Fully customizable, battery included setup and deployment tools for k3s and docker swarm